gfwilliams/workshop-nodeconfeu2019/step4.md

 By default the Bangles didn't have an AI model installed - so to start off the AI working you just need to load one into the on-watch storage.

+If you just want to try this out quickly, install the 'Gesture Test' app from the app store.
+The existing model is not trained on a very wide variety of data and will almost certainly not work for you very well - this should change in the future though!

 When you're connected with the Web IDE, copy and paste the following:

 ```